rockgobo/meta__html_css/README.md

+# Meta - HTML and CSS course final exam

 By working through the lessons in this course, you have learned the necessary skills and knowledge to develop a home page for a fictional client.

 Using your new knowledge of HTML and CSS you need to create a semantic structure with a header, main content and footer.
 Decide between a grid or flexbox for your layout.
 The client’s logo needs to be in the header and the main content needs to have a large promotional banner and three columns with text and images below it.
 The footer should have two columns.
 The first column must contain a smaller version of the logo and the second column should have copywriting information.

 In terms of styling, you should use your creativity to create the appropriate look and feel to capture the attention of the client’s target audience.
 You should use your knowledge about CSS selectors and effects to create the appropriate intentional engagement that would serve your client best.

 More detailed criteria are covered in the Grading Criteria Overview below.

 To choose a client, read more about the four fictional clients in the Subject  reading.

 Still have some questions?
 The reading About the graded assessment provides answers to typical questions.
 The videos about Selecting the subject, Positioning the elements, creating placeholders and Planning the user experience offer valuable guidance on how to approach the project.

+## Client - Lucky Shrub

+Based in Tuscon, Arizona, Lucky Shrub is a medium-sized garden design firm that specializes in garden design and creation, maintenance and landscaping.
+The company also runs a small plant nursery that sells indoor and outdoor plants, making them a one-stop shop for clients to "transform any space into an oasis you can be proud of".

+Lucky Shrub was started by a husband and wife team, Jason and Maria, who share a long-time love for plants.
+Jason is the garden architect.
+He creates and oversees all designs while managing his team of landscapers.
+Maria manages all the marketing for the company and oversees the nursery.

-# Review criteria
+## Review criteria

 When you submit your assignment, other learners in the course will review and grade your work.
 They will be looking for the following:

-## Visual layout
+### Visual layout

 When viewing the home page in the browser: